beaker-project/beaker-dev-docs/tech-roadmap.rst

 ------------------

 The ideas in this section are currently under active development.
-Patches for at least some of these are likely to be found on the `Beaker Gerrit server
+Patches for at least some of these are likely to be found on the `Beaker GitHub org
-<http://gerrit.beaker-project.org>`_, and in the absence of unexpected
+<http://github.com/beaker-project>`_, and in the absence of unexpected
 complications, they should show up in a Beaker release within the next few months.
 Searching `Bugzilla
 <https://bugzilla.redhat.com/buglist.cgi?product=Beaker&bug_status=__open__>`_